ChilliCream/hotchocolate-docs/docs/introduction.md

    [Learn more](schema.md)

-4. Scalar Type Support
+1. Support for Custom Scalars

    We provide built-in support for GraphQL defined Scalar Types.
 Moreover, you can also define your own scalar types to make your schemas even richer.

    [Learn more](custom-scalar-types.md)

-5. Support for DataLoader
+   1. Support for DataLoader

    We have baked-in support for data loaders which makes batching and caching for faster query requests a breeze.